Click or drag to resize

 When you request more data than is available:

-• If your request specifies data from a location for which an active station exists, you should, barring other failures, get a LocationDataResponse.
-But, if any of the DataSpecs that you specified cannot be satisfied (either fully or partially), you will get a SourceDataException each time you try to get the corresponding data set from the DataSets object held by the response.
+• If your request specifies data for a location for which an active station exists, you should, barring other failures, get a LocationDataResponse.
+But, if any of the DataSpec objects that you specified cannot be satisfied (either fully or partially), you will get a SourceDataException each time you try to get the corresponding data set from the DataSets object held by the response.

 • If there's not enough data to fully satisfy your request, the API will return partial sets of data if it can.
 For example, you might request 10 years of data, but only get 5.
 Because data is only returned for active stations, you can rely on recent times being covered if requested (usually including yesterday's data in the station's time-zone, but always to within around 10 days or so of that day).
 But data from further back could be missing.

-• If you'd rather the API gave you SourceDataExceptions (see above) than partially-complete data sets, make sure to specify the minimum number of values or the minimum day range on the Periods in your request.
-Unless you specify minimums, the API will return the best it can from within the specification you give.
+• If you'd rather the API gave you a SourceDataException (see above) than any partially-complete data set, make sure to specify the minimum number of values or the minimum day range for the Period objects in your request.
+Unless you specify minimums, the API will return the best it can from within the specifications you give.

 Other data guarantees:

-• Excepting the widening rules that apply when a DayRangePeriod is specified imprecisely (see that class's documentation for more on widening), The API will never return more data than you asked for, or data from outside of the range that you asked for.
+• Excepting the widening rules that apply when a DayRangePeriod (created with Period.DayRange) is specified imprecisely (see the docs for DayRangePeriod for more on widening), the API will never return more data than you asked for, or data from outside of the range that you asked for.

 • The API will never return data with gaps in it.
 No gaps, and no special error values like NaN, 0, -1, 9999 etc. If a station has small gaps in its source temperature data, the API will fill those gaps with estimates before calculating any degree days.
 But larger gaps are not tolerated, and the API will only ever use data from after such gaps.
 If a larger gap is ongoing (i.e. there is no good data after it), the station will be declared inactive (see above).
 This approach ensures that active stations will always have contiguous sets of data that run through to recent days.